MAH-7/mari-gunting/docs/PROVIDER_APP_TEST_CHECKLIST.md

 1. Open your app (customer side)
 2. Go to Profile tab (bottom right)
 3. Scroll down
-4. Find the blue "🧪 Test Provider App" button
+4. Find the blue "🧪 Test Partner App" button
 5. Tap it!

-### Step 3: Test Provider App
+### Step 3: Test Partner App
-You should now see the provider app!
+You should now see the partner app!

 ---